List Of Festivals Celebrated In The Month Of June

 The Kottiyoor Utsavam is held every year during the months of May – June.
 Kottiyoor Utsavam is known as the Vaisakha Maholsavam festival.
 A 28-day festival taking place at the Akkare Kottiyoor and Ikkare Kottiyoor temples deep in the dense forest.
 The festival commences with the Neyyattam ritual and concludes with the Thirukalasattu.

 Kottiyoor is a very old pilgrim center that is purely dedicated to Lord Shiva and Goddess Parvathi.
-The Kottiyoor Utsavam engages two of the famous temples which are situated on the opposite banks of the Bovali River which are Akkare Kottiyoor and Ikkare Kottiyoor.
+The Kottiyoor Utsavam engages two of the famous temples which are situated on the opposite banks of the Bovali River are Akkare Kottiyoor and Ikkare Kottiyoor.
 The very beautiful and auspicious festival marks the real presence of God on Earth.

 Where: Kannur, Kerala